Steven Stamkos: Tampa Bay Lightning (2008–2024)

-Prior to the 2009–10 season, Stamkos spent the summer training extensively with former NHL player Gary Roberts, working on adding strength and endurance.
-Roberts got to know Stamkos in the 2008–09 season, his last in the NHL.
+In the 2009 off-season, Stamkos spent the summer training extensively with newly retired NHL player Gary Roberts, working on adding strength and endurance.
+Roberts got to know Stamkos as a teammate on the Lightning in the 2008–09 season, his last season in the NHL.
 He oversaw Stamkos' off-season workouts north of Toronto in Roberts' in-house gym, which is a quick drive from Stamkos' family home in Unionville.
 Stamkos spoke highly regarding the workouts: "It helped me a lot," Stamkos said.
 "I learned a lot about what I needed to improve on.
 There are certain aspects of my game that have improved because of that, and I'll be there again this summer working hard.
 It definitely gave me that extra jump for this season."

-In his second year with the Lightning, Stamkos began to find his range as an NHL sharpshooter and had a breakout season.
-Playing the bulk of the season on a line with Martin St. Louis and Steve Downie, Stamkos started the 2009–10 campaign with 10 goals in his first 11 games.
-Through the months of January and February, Stamkos had an 18-game point streak.
-By the time he turned 20, he was in the top five in the NHL in scoring, challenging the likes of Alexander Ovechkin and Sidney Crosby.

-On April 10, Stamkos reached the 50-goal mark for the season when he scored two goals against Tampa Bay's rivals, the Florida Panthers.
+In the 2009–10 season, his second year in the NHL, Stamkos began to find his range as an NHL sharpshooter and had a breakout season.
+Playing the bulk of the season on the first line with Martin St. Louis and Steve Downie, Stamkos started the 2009–10 campaign with 10 goals in his first 11 games.
+Through the months of January and February 2010, Stamkos had an 18-game point streak.
+By the time he turned 20 in February 2010, he was in the top five in the NHL in scoring, challenging the likes of the generational talents of Washington Capitals forward and captain Alexander Ovechkin and Pittsburgh Penguins forward and captain Sidney Crosby.
+On April 10, 2010, Stamkos reached the 50-goal mark for the season when he scored two goals against Tampa Bay's inner-state rival, the Florida Panthers.
 He ended the season with 51 goals, tied for most in the NHL with Sidney Crosby of the Pittsburgh Penguins; the two shared the Rocket Richard Trophy as the NHL's goal-scoring leaders; he tied Crosby in the final minute of the last game of the season with an empty-net goal.
 Stamkos became the third-youngest player to score 50 goals in a season, after Wayne Gretzky and Jimmy Carson.
-His number of goals, 51, was five more than his total points amount in the previous season.
-Additionally, Stamkos' 44 assists gave him 95 points for the season, good for fifth place in the NHL behind Henrik Sedin, Alexander Ovechkin, Sidney Crosby and Nicklas Bäckström.
-However, Tampa Bay finished the year with 34 wins and 80 points.
-After the season, the team's poor record prompted team owner Jeffrey Vinik to terminate Brian Lawton and Rick Tocchet's contracts as general manager and head coach, respectively.
+His number of goals (51) was five more than his total points amount in the previous season (46).
+Additionally, Stamkos' 44 assists gave him 95 points within the season, good for fifth in the NHL behind Henrik Sedin, Alexander Ovechkin, Sidney Crosby and Nicklas Bäckström, respectively.
+However, Tampa Bay finished the year with 34 wins and 80 points, eight points out of a playoff spot.
+After the season, the team's poor record prompted new team owner Jeffrey Vinik to terminate Brian Lawton and Rick Tocchet's contracts as general manager and head coach, respectively.